AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/dynamic_storage_management/dyn02_traditional_static_allocation_policy.rst

 Reference
 +++++++++++

-MISRA C Dir 4.12 "Dynamic memory allocation shall not be used"
+MISRA C Dir 4.12: "Dynamic memory allocation shall not be used."

 +++++++++++++
 Description